This is a comprehensive guide to iPhone backup password.

 You don’t need to enter the password every time you sync or back up your iPhone, but you must enter the password to access the backup data or restore an earlier backup.

 Apple planned to provide its users end-to-end encryption to iCloud backups.
-However, the company had to abandon such plan due to increasing pressure from the U.S. government agencies and law enforcement, reports Reuters.
+However, the company had to abandon such a plan due to increasing pressure from U.S. government agencies and law enforcement, reports Reuters.

 Matters could be worse if Apple had created a backdoor OS for its iPhones.
 This would create a vulnerability for all of its products.